anchorlytics/security/slides/slides.md

 [Kelly Sikkema](https://unsplash.com/photos/SiOW0btU0zk "caption")

 >>>
-+ do I worry about the future?
-  + some: finances, career, edu
-  + others: health, parents, kids
 + powerlessness, dependency:
   + 22-23 intro: life/body more than food/clothing
   + 24: birds fed
   + 25-26: hour to life
   + do I trust in own ability to provide?
-+ worry, pursuit
++ pursuit, worry
   + 27-28: lilies clothed
   + 29-30: seek / suspense for food/clothing
   + what do I worry about? source of security?
-+ treasure
++ precious, treasure
   + 31-32: the kingdom
   + 33-34: treasure in heaven
   + where is my treasure?
 What is precious to me?